 Twelve men received the Medal of Honor for their actions

-that day.
+them).
 As I read their stories and realized the

 kind of courage it took to accomplish their responsibilities,